ahlstromcj/seq66/README.md

     *   Version 0.92.1:
         *   Fixed issues with iterating through MIDI events in the user-interfaces.
+        *   Big fixes to Song recording, still in progress.
         *   Added an experimental one-shot auto-step step-edit feature for recording (for example) drumbeats from MIDI devices.
         *   Fixed bug in parsing Fluidsynth port names.